thi-costa/thi-costa/README.md

 - 🎓 Graduating in System Analysis and Development at UNINTER
-- 📚 I'm currently developing my C# and .NET skills
+- 📚 I'm currently developing myself in nodeJS

 <div>
   <a href="https://github.com/thi-costa">